-The proposed development is providing a mix of uses and opportunities for individuals to live and work within close proximity to one another.
+The proposed development will add a mix of uses to the area, providing opportunities for individuals to live, work, and shop within close proximity.

 NATURAL RESOURCES

 Watershed Protection and Stream Buffers

 The property is in the Nancy Creek sub-basin of the Peachtree Creek watershed.
 The USGS coverage for the area shows no streams on or near the property.
 Any unmapped streams that may be located on the property would be subject to the requirements of the DeKalb stream buffer ordinance.
 Any state waters that may be on the property are subject to the State 25-foot erosion and sedimentation buffer requirements.